In this report I will tell you what is diabetes 2, what causes it, how to prevent it and last but not least how to control it.

 - Check your risk of Diabetes.
 Take the Life! risk assessment test and learn more of your risk of contracting Diabetes 2.
 A 12+ score indicates than you are at high risk and may be eligible for the Life!
 Program – a free Victorian lifestyle modification program that helps you reduce your risk of type 2 diabetes and cardiovascular disease.

 - Manage your weight.
 Excess body fat, particularly if stored around the abdomen, can increase the body’s resistance to the hormone insulin.
 This can lead to type 2 diabetes.

 - Exercise regularly.
 Moderate physical exercises on most days of the week helps manage weight, reduce blood glucose levels and may also improve blood pressure and cholesterol.

 - Eat a balanced healthy diet.
 Reduce the amount of fat in your diet, especially saturated and trans fat.
 Eat more fruit, vegetables and high fiber foods.
 Cut back on salt.

 - Limit takeaways and processed foods.
 “Convenience Meals” are usually high in salt, fat and kilo joules.
 It’s best to cook for yourself using fresh ingredients whenever possible.

 - Limit your alcohol intake.
 Too much alcohol can lead to weight gain and may increase your blood pressure and triglyceride levels.
-Men should have no more that two standard drinks a day and women should have no more that one.
+Men should have no more than two standard drinks a day and women should have no more than one.